FandresenaR/MetasploitMCP/README.md

 1. Sign up for an OpenRouter account at https://openrouter.ai/
 2. Get your API key from the OpenRouter dashboard
-3. Copy `.env.example` to `.env` and configure your API key:
+3. Copy `.env.example` to `.env.local` and configure your API key:
    ```
-   cp .env.example .env
+   cp .env.example .env.local
-   # Edit .env with your OpenRouter API key
+   # Edit .env.local with your OpenRouter API key
    ```
 4. Or set environment variables directly:
    ```